What is Conversational Marketing?

 Interacting on messaging applications is as convenient and straightforward, as you are communicating with a friend.
 According to a survey, 73 trillion messages have been sent by people via chat applications.
 As per Business Insider, Apple handles about 40 billion iMessage notifications per day worldwide.

-Interactive messaging platforms like WhatsApp are replacing the traditional method of putting banners because an interactive environment encourages continuous engagement with real-time interactions.
+Interactive messaging platforms like WhatsApp are leveraging chatbots because an interactive environment encourages continuous engagement with real-time interactions.

 In 2020, you can expect a vast number of conversational messaging applications being launched that will promote conversational advertising.